tjasha/imdb/README.md

 - SearchFieldPage.js
 - SuggestionsPage.js

-Project is structured in the wy that code can be reusable and clear to the tester what each test is testing.
+Project is structured in the way that code can be reused and clear to the tester what each test is testing.

 ## How to run a project:
 1. in command line navigate to a folder that you want to save a project in